Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.2- Map

-Returns a new array resulting of applying the a function to each element of the original array.
+Returns a new array resulting of applying the function to each element of the original array.

 ```javascript
    const numbers = [1, 4, 9, 16];